The Descendants: Plot

 Frustrated and fragile from recent events, Matt asks the doctor to explain Elizabeth's inevitable death to Scottie.
-Elizabeth's father, Scott, admonishes Matt for failing to be a more generous and loving husband.
-Withholding his wife's affair, Matt agrees with him, but Sid and Alex unexpectedly defend Matt.
-At the King family meeting, Matt overrules the majority vote of his cousins, preferring to keep the land and find a way around the rule against perpetuities.
+Elizabeth's father, Scott, berates Matt and blames him for her accident, arguing that Elizabeth was a "faithful, devoted wife" and that Matt should have sold his land earlier so that she could afford to buy her own (safer) boat or indulge in safer hobbies such as shopping sprees.
+Matt declines to argue with Scott in order to withhold the truth of his wife's affair, but Sid and Alex stand up for Matt and defend his handling of the family's tragedy.
+At the King family meeting, Matt overrules his cousins' majority, preferring to keep the land and find a workaround the rule against perpetuities.
 Shocked, Hugh warns Matt that the family will take legal action, but Matt is undeterred.

 After learning about Brian's affair, his wife, Julie, comes to the hospital.
-She tearfully tells a comatose Elizabeth that she wants to hate her for "trying to destroy" her family, but that she has to forgive her for her own peace of mind.
-Matt comes to terms with his wife's infidelity and impending death.
+She tearfully tells a comatose Elizabeth that she wants to hate her for "trying to destroy" her family, but must forgive her to find peace.
+Matt comes to terms with Elizabeth's infidelity and impending death.
 He kisses her goodbye, followed by Alex and Scottie.
-After she dies, they scatter Elizabeth's ashes in the ocean off Waikiki.
+They scatter Elizabeth's ashes in the ocean off Waikiki.

-Later, Matt, Scottie and Alex eat ice cream and watch March of the Penguins.
+Later, Matt, Scottie and Alex are at home eating ice cream and watching the documentary March of the Penguins, snuggling under a quilt that was on Elizabeth's hospital bed.